-Middle-aged rocker Heimvey and his hip, influential, but relatively low-income band are on the road to New York City to be the opening act for a popular young group at Madison Square Garden.
+In this play told with music, middle-aged rocker Heimvey and his hip, influential, but relatively low-income band, The Putney Swopes, are on the road to New York City to be the opening act for a popular young group at Madison Square Garden.
 Their crash pad for the week happens to be the artsy, immaculate Brooklyn home where Cleo, Heimvey’s ex-girlfriend and former muse, and her art dealer/stockbroker husband, Norman, live with their precocious child.
 As each sees how the “other half” lives, everyone starts to itch for what someone else seems to have: a creative outlet, financial security or good water pressure.
 In the process of forming and fraying alliances, and a jam session or two, the boundaries between the seemingly exciting artist’s life and the supposedly boring homeowners’ lot are shuffled and shattered.

 In the original Passing Strange, which premiered at Berkeley Repertory Theatre in 2006, Stew narrated, sang and led an onstage band that included Heidi Rodewald, while a cast of six performers enacted the story of Youth, a black musician from South Los Angeles who defies his churchgoing mother’s expectations and finds his way first to Amsterdam, then Berlin.

 The show went on to play Off-Broadway at The Public Theater and then transferred to Broadway.
 Since then, it has since been performed at regional theatres throughout the country without Stew and Heidi, while they have moved on with their hybrid careers as pop musicians and theatre makers.
 After Spike Lee’s film of Passing Strange was released in 2009, they made two shows in 2010: Making It, a song cycle about their personal breakup, which also became an album; and Brooklyn Omnibus, another song cycle about their adopted city.